 From the pill, rings, patches, and other types of contraceptives on the market, they all impact the vagina.
 Caused by their hormonal formulations or ingredients, discharge and bacteria growth can easily be affected.
 When choosing a contraception, take the time to research if it can work specifically for you.

 Oh, that time of the month.
-A lot can happen in a week (for some, less or more), and the vagina is easily affected while taking nature’s course.
-Oestrogen levels are typically low during this time, so it’s common for the vagina to feel irritated before, during, and after the cycle.
+A lot can happen in a week and the vagina is easily affected while taking nature’s course.
+Estrogen levels are typically low during this time, so it’s common for the vagina to feel irritated.

 Keep in mind that every woman’s body is different, and we all live different lifestyles.
 But if you’re still struggling to learn more about how you can optimize the health of your lady parts, you’re definitely not alone.